NightOwl888/ICU4N/docs/make-release.md

 # Making a Release

 This project uses Nerdbank.GitVersioning to assist with creating version numbers based on the current branch and commit.
-This tool handles making pre-release builds on the master branch and production releases on the main branch.
+This tool handles making pre-release builds on the main branch and production releases on the release/ prefixed branch.

 ## Prerequisites